TamarNoselidze/Workout-Planner/README.md

 (a sample one is provided, feel free to overwrite)

 4. Compile the Code:
-Navigate to the `src` directory and compile the Java files:
+Navigate to the root directory and maven compile:
 ```
-javac -d ../bin com/workoutplanner/project/*.java
+mvn compile
 ```

 # Execution

-Navigate to the `bin` directory and run the WorkoutPlanner class:
+In the root directory run the WorkoutPlanner class:
 ```
-java com.workoutplanner.project.WorkoutPlanner
+mvn exec:java -Dexec.mainClass="com.workoutplanner.project.WorkoutPlanner"
 ```

 # Usage